An Original Motivational Spiritual Story

 In our lives it seems the more we want something the more it slips further away from us.
 This is because of something called attachment.
-And in life we can either attach to either the negative or the positive.
-Both however are constructs of your intelligence.
-From imaginations and memories, memories of past events and imaginings of how it should or could be for you.
-We need to learn to let go and live in the moment.
+And in life we can either attach to the negative or attach to the positive.
+Both however are constructs of your own intellect.
+Your intelligence are formed from your imaginations and your memories. memories of past events and imaginings of how it should or could be for you.
+We need to learn to let go and live more in the moment without attachments.

-We suffer in life because of this intellect of ours, we attach to either those negative or positive experiences based on memories of past or imaginings of future events.
-We are stuck in our heads and forget the wider world around us.
-We resist sometimes becoming consumed by the negative and consumed by the longing for the positive, we don’t like this, we like this, I want that but don’t want the other.
+We suffer in life because of this intellect of ours, we attach to either those negative or positive experiences based on memories of the past or imaginings of the future.
+All of us can get stuck within our own minds and forget that there is a wider world around us.
+We resist sometimes becoming consumed by the negative and consumed by the longing for the positive.
+We don’t like this, but we like that, I want that but don’t want the other.

 When it comes to money the attachment can be strong.
 For most of us this attachment is wanting for more.
 However if you truly want a fatter bank balance you need to learn to let go of your intellect and just be.
 Become rooted in this present moment and resist the temptation to wallow in past dramas or dream of futures yet to be.

 The more we attach ourselves the more problems we create, the more we can let go and be happy with whatever comes along that’s when the entire world seems to open up and give her life altering gifts.

 This is now known and understood in the west as the law of attraction.